httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 | Allows changing the request method from POST to GET | 301       | 302       |
 | Does not allow changing the request method          | 308       | 307       |

+The 303 See Other status code can be used to inform the client that the result of an operation is available at a different location using GET.

 As noted in {{?I-D.ietf-httpbis-semantics}}, a user agent is allowed to automatically follow a 3xx redirect that has a Location response header field, even if they don't understand the semantics of the specific status code.
 However, they aren't required to do so; therefore, if an application using HTTP desires redirects to be automatically followed, it needs to explicitly specify the circumstances when this is required.

 Redirects can be cached (when appropriate cache directives are present), but beyond that they are not 'sticky' -- i.e., redirection of a URI will not result in the client assuming that similar URIs (e.g., with different query parameters) will also be redirected.